sudvarma/upload/README.md

 With large number of document repository,  machine learning techniques could be established in identifying signature chunks.
 Supervised classification algorithm could help in classifying chunks into signature chunk or non-signature chunk.

 ## API
-Though the earlier diagrams talk about upload / download service they POST and GET operation of the same metadata API.
+Though the earlier diagrams talk about upload / download service separetly those are POST and GET operation of the same metadata API.
+It was shown separetly to suggest download can be scaled independently of upload - as mostly download volumes could 10-100 times higher than upload.

 #### Sample API request

 #### Sample API response